quicwg/base-drafts/draft-ietf-quic-transport.md

 ensuring that connection migration is no more load on a new path than establishing a new connection.

-The endpoint may receive packets containing other frames during this period, but a PATH_RESPONSE frame with appropriate data is required for the path validation to succeed.
+Note that the endpoint might receive packets containing other frames on the new path, but a PATH_RESPONSE frame with appropriate data is required for path validation to succeed.

 ### Initiating Connection Migration {#initiating-migration}